Loading...

 Physical Activity

-Engage in light physical activity such as a short walk after your meal to help your body utilize the glucose more efficiently and reduce the spike in blood sugar levels.
+Engage in light physical activity, such as a short walk, after your meal.
+Physical movement can help lower blood sugar levels.

 Mindful Eating